The City of Mantua Refuge

 FROM OUR SPECIAL CORRESPONDENT

-GRESSONEY – Mount Rosa continues to hold its secret.
+GRESSONEY — Monte Rosa continues to keep its secrets.
 What is the fate of the four Mountaineers from Mantova who have been missing since Monday morning?
 Alpine rescue teams from Gressoney, Champoluc, and Alagna searched for them on Tuesday and yesterday; also with helicopters, two from the Alpine military school in Aosta, one from the Elioalpi in Aosta, and one from the Carabinieri.
 Flights will continue today if weather conditions permit.
 Financial patrols from Cervinia will also intervene.
 Possible search hours are limited due to avalanche danger in the warm part of the day; fog and sleet then reduce the range of helicopters.
 Says Joseph Anster, a guide from Gressoney, who has been coordinating the services these days, “There is reason to be pessimistic, however a thread of hope remains, the mountains have always reserved surprises, for bad and for good.
 These mountaineers, as far as we have learned, are hardened men, good connoisseurs of the dangers of high altitude, capable of facing even very hard trials.”
 The most mature in age, but no less trained for that, is Dr. Sergio Donati, 54, a chemist, until a few days ago an employee of Montedison’s Mantua Research Center, now retired; married, father of three daughters.
 Giorgio Begnozzi, 41, owner of a large auto parts and tire store, vice president of the Mantua CAI, married, father of a 13-year-old boy, is certainly the most experienced mountaineer of the four.
 The others are: Ugo Scalori, 39, a lawyer, one of the best-known criminal lawyers in the Mantua Bar, and president of the Mantua Lions; and Vincenzo Zanotti, 33, an agricultural entrepreneur, single.
 They arrived in Gressoney Friday night in two cars, Scalori’s Citroen and Zanotti’s Bmw.
 They have good equipment to cope with the high altitudes, but no sleeping bags because they do not plan bivouac nights.
-They leave one car at the start of the cable car to the Gnifetti hut, the other at the arrival of the Bettaforca cable car, where the valley road ends.
-Their plan is to do, on Sunday, a section of the “Mezzalama” route, the famous high mountain ski trophy, returning from Bettaforca.
+They leave one car at the start of the cable car to the Gnifetti refuge and the other at the arrival point of the Bettaforca cable car, where the valley road ends.
+Their plan is to complete a section of the “Mezzalama” route, the famous high-altitude skiing trophy, on Sunday, returning from Bettaforca.
 Saturday morning they go up by cable car, reach the hut after six or seven hours of walking, sleep on cots.
 On Sunday morning at 5 a.m. they are already leaving.
-Gnifetti is at an elevation of 3647, and the route includes a climb to 4,000 meters at the “Nose” of the Lyskamm.
-In the afternoon, when this obstacle is overcome, bad weather arrives.
-The group considered it too dangerous to continue, as was planned, to the Bettaforca and decided to fall back to the Sella Hut at 3640 meters.
+The Gnifetti is at an altitude of 3,647 meters, and the route involves a climb to 4,000 meters at the “Nose” of the Lyskamm.
+In the afternoon, once this obstacle has been overcome, bad weather sets in.
+The group considers it too dangerous to continue as planned towards Bettaforca and decides to fall back to the Sella hut at 3,640 meters.
 It is necessary to face the night here, despite the fact that there is no proper equipment.
 The next morning it is still snowing and a lot of snow has already fallen.
 The mountaineers decide not to continue, but to turn back on the route already taken, toward the Gnifetti refuge.
 They leave a note signed by all four of them in the hut, specifying that they make this decision as a precaution due to bad weather conditions.
 They left at 5 o’clock and have not been heard from since.
 The note later found by the guides is their only lead.
 Helicopters flew over this entire area for a long time; some family members of the disappeared, Enrico Zanotti, Vincenzo’s brother, Giuliano Begnozzi, Giorgio’s brother, and his brother-in-law, Eli Papa, also a mountaineer, also flew on the civilian aircraft.
 No tracks were stocked, certainly obliterated by the snow that continued to fall on Monday morning.
-The only obvious, and very alarming, sign is that of an avalanche that swept the Lyskamm “Nose” Cave.
+The only obvious, and very alarming, sign is that of an avalanche that swept across the “Naso” of Lyskamm.
 This area was reached by mountain rescue men, some ascended on foot, others lowered by helicopters.
 A fruitless and difficult search due to the presence of large seracs that descend, move, plummet.
 Guide Oreste Squinibal, struck by one of these ice blocks, injured his arm yesterday and had to return.
 Searching will resume in this area today, while other teams will cover new areas, also following different hypotheses.
-At the Cafe Sport in Gressoney St-Jean, headquarters of the Mountain Rescue Service, where there is a radio link with the patrols that are spending days and nights in the high mountains, relatives are anxiously waiting.
+At the Caffè Sport in Gressoney St-Jean, headquarters of the Alpine Rescue Service, where there is radio contact with the patrols spending days and nights in the high mountains, relatives wait anxiously.
 In addition to those mentioned above, Marcella Papa, wife of Giorgio Begnozzi, and the parents, wife and a brother-in-law of the lawyer are present.
 Scalori, Vincenzo Zanotti’s mother, Donati’s wife.
-Marcella Papa, Begnozzi’s wife, says Giorgio never allowed himself a moment’s rest; free from work he went from one sport to another, time only to change bags and sports field.
+Marcella Papa, Begnozzi’s wife, says that Giorgio never allowed himself a moment’s rest; when he wasn’t working, he went from one sport to another, with just enough time to change his bag and sports field.
 Her brother recalls a feat he and Giorgio did in ’76, canoeing on the Danube, from Vienna to Belgrade, 1,200 kilometers in nine days, even thirty hours of paddling with a single sugar cube.
 And one night, in Bratislava, Czechoslovakia, they had been forced to sleep on the canoe under the threat of machine guns from guards who would not let them go ashore.
 “Giorgio is an athlete, experienced, cautious, who knows how to measure himself,” says Marcella Papa.
 “This gives me confidence, I think he may not have made mistakes.
 I hope they are stuck, but with a chance of salvation.”

 Remo Lugli